topeterk/HitCounterManager/README.md

 # HitCounterManager

 Manages a hit counter running in the background, so you can focus on your stream.
-No need any more to keep any windows open for a window capture.
+No need to keep any windows open for a window capture any more.

 To see some **screenshots** of this application go to the **[Wiki pages](../../wiki)**.
 To see **how to** use the application watch the **[Tutorial on YouTube](https://www.youtube.com/watch?v=aa4nRtGxnvE)**.